5 Common Questions About NSO Malpractice Insurance

 Have questions about your nursing professional liability insurance?
 Don’t worry, we’ve got answers!
 Coverage may seem complex, but it doesn’t have to be.
 Let’s dive into five common questions regarding coverage.

-1. What is covered by my NSO malpractice insurance policy?
+1. What is my NSO malpractice insurance policy designed to cover?

-• Professional Liability (up to $1 million per claim / $6 million annual aggregate)
+• Professional Liability Limits (up to $1 million per claim / $6 million annual aggregate)

 • Information Privacy (HIPAA) (up to $25,000 annual aggregate)